A Federal Crime Attorney You Can Trust

 Assistant U.S. attorneys are responsible for bringing federal matters to the court, and agents from the SEC, IRS, FDA, FBI, and EPA assist in bringing cases to the attention of federal prosecutors as well.
 The federal branch has great resources for prosecution cases, and anyone attempting to handle a case without the help of an experienced white collar crimes attorney could be outmatched by the government.
 White collar crime is a specialized area in terms of defense and prosecution, and the appropriate choice of white collar crimes attorney can make a huge difference in the outcome of the case.
 Many attorneys assert their ability to handle white collar cases, but very few attorneys have the right combination of background, commitment, and experience to defend these cases.

-Austell, Georgia is home to the Law Offices of Matthew C. Hines, and this firm has the ideal counsel for handling white collar defense.
+Atlanta, Georgia is home to the Law Offices of Matthew C. Hines, and this firm has the ideal counsel for handling white collar defense.
 The attorneys at the Law Offices of Matthew C. Hines welcome inquires, and they are ready to discuss cases, review options, and provide the best legal representation possible.
-The Young Law Firm has built a solid reputation in the Marietta area, and they will be there for you whenever you need this important and specialized type of legal assistance.

 Contact Us for the Experienced Defense You Deserve